 Artemis 1 launched on November 16 and returned to Earth on December 11, 2022

-Orion must pass through the Van Allen radiation belts and use NASA’s TDRS system to communicate through the Deep Space Network.
-The trip to the Moon will take several days, while NASA engineers evaluate the spacecraft and assure it stays on the proper course.
-The main engine on the ESM will be tested, then Orion will begin a Distant Retrograde Orbit (DRO) around the Moon and back.
-This type of orbit will take Orion one lap around the Moon that will take 12 days.
+The Orion passed through the Van Allen radiation belts and used NASA’s Tracking and Data Relay Satellite (TDRS) system to communicate through the Deep Space Network.
+The trip to the Moon will take several days, while NASA engineers evaluated the spacecraft and assured it stayed on the proper course.
+The main engine on the ESM was be tested, then Orion began a Distant Retrograde Orbit (DRO) around the Moon and back.
+This type of orbit took Orion one lap around the Moon that will take 12 days.
 This is a retrograde orbit (opposite from the Earth's orbit) about 40,000 miles (70,000 km) above the Moon's surface.

-Next, Orion will make a close flyby within ~60 miles of the Moon’s surface.
-Another well-timed firing from the ESM will send Orion back toward Earth.
-The spacecraft will enter Earth’s atmosphere traveling at 25,000 mph enabling a second test of the important heat shield.
-The mission ends when Orion returns safely to the Earth off the coast of Baja, California.
-Orion will remain powered until it is recovered by ground teams from the waiting recovery ship.
+Next, Orion made a close flyby within ~60 miles of the Moon’s surface.
+Another well-timed firing from the ESM sent Orion back toward Earth.
+The spacecraft entered Earth’s atmosphere traveling at 25,000 mph conducting a second test of the important heat shield.
+The mission ended when Orion returned safely to the Earth off the coast of Baja, California.
+Orion remained powered until it was recovered by teams from the waiting recovery ship.

 This image shows NASA's plan for Artemis I, provided by NASA, a high resolution image can be found at their website.

-Sending Orion on its journey around the Moon is not the only mission SLS will perform.
-On the Artemis-1 launch, SLS will carry 13 small satellites that will perform their own science and technology missions.
-These small satellites or "secondary payloads" will help pave the way for future exploration missions to the Moon to Mars.
-It is a great opportunity for these small satellites to reach deep space destinations,because most of them are launched into low-Earth orbit.
+Sending Orion on its journey around the Moon was not the only mission for SLS.
+On the Artemis-1 launch, SLS carried 13 small satellites that performed their own science and technology missions.
+These small satellites or "rideshares" are secondary payloads to help pave the way for future exploration missions to the Moon to Mars.

 NASA’s Own Small Satellite Missions